 The female subjects acting in a stereotypically masculine way saw an increase in testosterone (compared with the control).
 And, if that weren’t enough, those actors performing in a “feminine” way experienced a significant boost, as well.

 Both kinds of firing strategies raised testosterone levels.
-They are in testosterone levels was more pronounced in the women, the study found.

 The study’s authors concluded that this could be due to men’s more monologs engagement in competitions and power-wielding activities which “might paradoxically lead to dampened testosterone responses.”

 But for both sexes, performing in stereotypical male or female ways didn’t seem to matter.
 What mattered most was wielding power.